Bylaws of the

 - d.
 Each candidate will have a specified amount of time for nomination speeches and for a personal speech to the delegates.
 The time limits will be set by the State Central Committee at a meeting prior to the Convention or Caucus.
 The Chairperson will appoint a timer.

 - e.
 After all formal speeches, delegates will have an opportunity to make additional comments about candidates from the floor.
 Time limits on this open discussion will be set by the State Central Committee at a meeting prior to the Convention or Caucus.

 - f.
 Voting will be done in accordance with the Constitution, Article IX.
 Section 11.
 More than one-half of the delegates registered and in attendance shall constitute a quorum for Convention business.

 Bylaw IV: Finances and Accounting

-Section 1.
 The fiscal year of the Party shall begin on the first day of January.

-Section 2.
 The State Central Committee shall cause an efficient double entry system of accounts to be installed and maintained.

-Bylaw V: Parlimentary Authority
+Bylaw V: Parliamentary Authority